-Britain lost her ’empire in the west’, the colonies of Connecticut, Carolina north and south, Delaware, Georgia, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island and Virginia.
+Britain lost America her ’empire in the west’; the colonies of Connecticut, Carolina north and south, Delaware, Georgia, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island and Virginia.

 ‘The men who founded the second British Empire during the reign of George 111 renewed a policy which animated their predecessors in the age of the Tudors’.
 Harlow, ibid.

-With New Holland ‘during the reign of George III’ England conquered territory; ‘which time will render much superior to that which their predecessors ha[d] lost in the west’.
+New Holland was invaded and conquered ‘during the reign of King George III Territory; ‘which time will render much superior to that which their predecessors ha[d] lost in the west’.
 Anon, Historical Records of New South Wales

 1786 – 18 August, London: ‘His Majesty has thought it advisable to fix upon Botany Bay‘.
 Home Secretary Lord Sydney to Lords of Treasury’.